easierdata/multi-temporal-crop-classification-training-data/README.md

 ### Data Access

-A selection of scenes from HLS, is available on decentralized networks such as [IPFS](https://ipfs.io/) and [Filecoin](https://filecoin.io/) for resilient and accessible open science collaboration while The python library, ipfs-stac, leverages the [STAC spec](https://stacspec.org/en) to discover content via the [Easier STAC API](https://stac.easierdata.info/) and IPFS for content retrieval.
+A selection of scenes from HLS, is available on decentralized networks such as [IPFS](https://ipfs.io/) and [Filecoin](https://filecoin.io/) for resilient and accessible open science collaboration.
+The python library, ipfs-stac, leverages the [STAC spec](https://stacspec.org/en) to discover content via the [Easier STAC API](https://stac.easierdata.info/) and IPFS for content retrieval.

 > < WHAT OTHER DETAILS DO I NEED TO ADD???>